-Have you got a large home that takes an immense amount of effort to vacuum?
-Do standard machines just add to the hassle rather than solving it?
+Have you got a large home that takes immense effort to vacuum?
+Do standard machines just add to the hassle rather than solve it?
 Then we’ve got a solution for you.

 Central vacuum systems may not be much to look at, but they sure are the most efficient machines you can find.
 With them, it’s almost as though your home helps you clean.
 They make vacuuming as quick, easy, and accessible as possible.